1st Sgt. Matthew Serowka Named Illinois Army National Guard Recruiting and Retention Battalion’s Top First Sergeant

 |2

 This work, 1st Sgt.
-Matthew Serowka Named Illinois Army National Guard Recruiting and Retention Battalion’s Top First Sergeant, by SSG Madison Wells, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Matthew Serowka Named Illinois Army National Guard Recruiting and Retention Battalion’s Top First Sergeant, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-1st Sgt.
-Matthew Serowka Named Illinois Army National Guard Recruiting and Retention Battalion’s Top First Sergeant